AneeshSudigala1234/Astronaut-Mission-Data/README.md

 It contains the [Raw Data](https://github.com/AneeshSudigala1234/Astronaut-Mission-Data/blob/main/Data/raw_data.csv) and the [Archive](https://github.com/AneeshSudigala1234/Astronaut-Mission-Data/blob/main/Data/final_data.csv) of data that was created by manipulating the raw data using Python.

-This repository also includes the [Python Notebook](https://github.com/AneeshSudigala1234/Astronaut-Mission-Data/blob/main/processdocumentation.ipynb) that documents the process for crafting the archive of data from the raw data.
+This repository also includes the [Python Notebook](https://github.com/AneeshSudigala1234/Astronaut-Mission-Data/blob/main/processdocumentation.ipynb) that can be used to replicate the archive.
+That file documents the process for crafting the archive of data from the raw data.

 ### **Purpose**